2004 World Series: St. Louis Cardinals

-Series build up
+Series build-up

-The series was heavily discussed and analyzed by the American media prior to it beginning.
+The coming series was heavily discussed and analyzed by the American media.
 The Star-News of Wilmington, North Carolina, compared the Red Sox and Cardinals position by position and concluded that the Cardinals were stronger in eight positions, the Red Sox in four and both teams even in one.
 They predicted that the Cardinals would win the series in seven games.
-Andrew Haskett of E-Sports.com gave high praise to the two teams' starting pitchers but also said that the Cardinals "took a serious blow" when Chris Carpenter was forced out of the series due to an injury to his arm.
-He also pointed out the ability of both teams to hit home runs, especially in the case of the Red Sox's David Ortiz and the Cardinals' Albert Pujols, Scott Rolen and Jim Edmonds.
+Andrew Haskett of E-Sports.com praised the two teams' starting pitchers but also said that the Cardinals "took a serious blow" when Chris Carpenter was forced out of the series due to an injury to his arm.
+He noted the teams' power hitters, especially the Red Sox's David Ortiz and the Cardinals' Albert Pujols, Scott Rolen and Jim Edmonds.
 While he praised the Red Sox defense, he called the Cardinals "one of the best defensive teams to ever walk onto a baseball field".
 Ultimately he concluded that the series would be close and that the Red Sox would win it.